kimbring2/minecraft_ai/README.md

 I find a very big mistake while checking the baselines code that Minerllab uploaded.
 I do not normalize the Inventory information and combined it with the frame information, but when I correct mistake and re-trained and am able to confirm that the loss graph dropped well.

+Performance video after training : https://youtu.be/ibJc8X7TXhM

+When learning with this method, compared to other methods, learning was much more difficult, and even if loss was less than 0.1, it was confirmed that the agent did not move.
+In the same network structure, we decided that it would not be good to proceed in that way and decided to consider using Inventory information only in certain situations.

 ## How to record video of agent
 Provide a method to save the agent's play figure learned with MineRL as an avi video file.
 First, download the env_wrappers.py (https://github.com/minerllabs/baselines/blob/master/general/chainerrl/baselines/env_wrappers.py) file together with the test.py file.
 After doing this, import ContinuingTimeLimitMonitor function and wrap env with that.
 Saving path should be declared.